xunne899/tgc18-project3-frontend/README.md

 1. Able to show Products on the home page
 2. Customer able to register and log in
+2. Customer able to view products on site
-3. Customer able to Add, delete, update the cart
+3. Customer able to Add, delete, update the cart items
 4. Checkout and make payment
 5. Payment success notification